Baki Tezcan, who earned his Ph.D. in Near Eastern Studies in 2001, is President-elect of the Ottoman and Turkish Studies Association (OTSA).

 With the switch to remote learning by Princeton University following the outbreak of the coronavirus, professors throughout the university had to suddenly adapt their syllabi to the new reality.
+Featured below is one such example, NES221/JDS223, Jerusalem Contested,” taught by associate professor Jonathan Gribetz.

 Near Eastern Studies held its first virtual Class Day on June 1, 2020.
 During the celebration the Department and Program announced departmental honors and presented this year’s prize winners.
 Following opening remarks by NES Chair M.